FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 npx create-next-app --typescript
 ```

-This will take you through a few set up steps, which results in a functional Next.js application.
+This will take you through a few set-up steps, which result in a functional Next.js application.

 You should be able to run your application by running the following command in your terminal once in the directory Next.js generated for you: